sudeepdevops/git/README.md

 ### Common GIT Commands

 ```
-$ git branch                                       // Shows you the list of branches and your current branch
+$ git branch                                       // Shows you list of branches and your current branch
 $ git branch brancName                             // Creates a branch from the main branch
 $ git checkout branchName                          // Switches to the created branch
-$ git checkout -b branchName                       // Creates a new branch from the main branch as source and
+$ git checkout -b branchName                       // Creates a new branch from main branch as source and
 swithes to the created branch
-$ git push origin remoteBranchName                 // Pushes the changes to the remote branch; If the branch
+$ git push origin remoteBranchName                 // Pushes the changes to the remote branch; If branch
 doesn't exist on remote git, it creates by the same push

-Whenever you push any changes and if they look good and stable on main branch, then you will raise/create a
+Whenever you push any changes and if they look good and stable on main branch, then you will raise/create
-create a Git Tag.
+a create a Git Tag.

 Git Tag : Creating a name to a commit, which can referenced later and using that we can make the software.